i4Trust/tutorials/Data-Service-Provider/README.md

 This describes how to setup an NGSI-LD based data service provider within the i4Trust trusted data space with the example of a fictitious Packet Delivery Company.

-The actual NGSI-LD data service is provided by an instance of the Orion Context Broker.
+The actual NGSI-LD data service is provided by an instance of the Orion-LD Context Broker.
 The following instructions describe how to deploy all required components on Kubernetes using Helm charts.

 The setup within an i4Trust data space is based on the environment of an NGSI-LD data service provider, as described